Help for Organisations

 |Capability Development Assistance|

-Organisations can tap on SPRING Singapore’s Capability Development Grant (CDG) to defray up to 70 per cent of qualifying project costs such as consultancy and training, assessments and audits, and adoption of data protection software solutions.
+Organisations can tap on Enterprise Singapore’s Capability Development Grant (CDG) to defray up to 70 per cent of qualifying project costs such as consultancy and training, assessments and audits, and adoption of data protection software solutions.
 This is to help SMEs develop good data management processes and systems to secure the data they hold.

 |Data Protection Advisory Session|